 Structure Type: built works - public buildings - schools - middle schools

-Designers: Houghton, Edwin W., Architect (firm); Mahlum, Edward K., Architect (firm); Maloney, John W., Architect (firm); Miller Hayashi Architects (firm); Naramore and Brady, Architects (firm); Stephen, James, Architect (firm); Clifton J. Brady (architect); Bruce Hayashi (architect); Edwin Walker Houghton (architect); Edward Kristian Mahlum (architect); John W. Maloney (architect); Bradley Miller (architect); Floyd Archibald Naramore (architect); James Stephen (architect)
+Designers: Houghton, Edwin W., Architect (firm); Mahlum, Edward K., Architect (firm); Maloney, John W., Architect (firm); Miller Hayashi Architects (firm); Naramore and Brady, Architects (firm); Stephen, James, Architect (firm); Clifton J. Brady (architect); Bruce Hayashi (architect); Edwin Walker Houghton (architect); Edward Kristian Mahlum (architect); John William Maloney Sr. (architect); Bradley Miller (architect); Floyd Archibald Naramore (architect); James Stephen (architect)

 Dates: constructed 1901-1902